 Stacking can cause this top layer of water to be hotter than the water toward the bottom of the tank near the gas control (thermostat).
 Therefore, always remember to test the water temperature with your hand before use and remember that hotter water increases the risk of scald injury.

 Also, always supervise young children or others who are incapacitated.

-The gas control (thermostat) is constructed with a built in safety shutoff device designed to shut off the gas supply to the burner if the main burner is extinguished for any reason.
+The gas control (thermostat) is constructed with a built in safety shut-off device designed to shut off the gas supply to the burner if the pilot flame is extinguished for any reason.

-The gas control (thermostat) is also equipped with a gas shutoff device that will shut off the gas supply to the burner if the water heater exceeds normal operating temperatures.
-Refer to the "Before You Call For Service" section of this manual, or contact your dealer.
+The gas control (thermostat) is also equipped with a single use gas shut off device that will shut off the gas supply to the burner if the water heater exceeds normal operating temperatures.
+Refer to the (Before You Call For Service) section of this manual, or contact your dealer.

-▲ WARNING: Should overheating occur or the gas supply fail to shut off, turn off the manual gas control valve to the appliance
+▲ WARNING: Should overheating occur or the gas supply fail to shut off, turn off the manual gas control valve to the appliance.